CyndiMorris/AnalyticsProjects/WeRateDogs/aboutwrd.md

 # Introduction

 The main goal here is to wrangle WeRateDogs Twitter data, aiming to create interesting and trustworthy analyses and visualizations.
-Using Python and its libraries, data is gathered from various sources and formats, assessed for quality and tidiness, and then cleaned as part of the data wrangling process.
+Using Python and its libraries, data was gathered from various sources and formats, assessed for quality and tidiness, and then cleaned as part of the data wrangling process.

 Documentation of wrangling efforts includes showcasing analyses and visualizations using Python and its libraries.
 The dataset in focus is the tweet archive of Twitter user @dog_rates, also known as WeRateDogs.
 WeRateDogs rates people's dogs with humorous comments, typically with ratings having a denominator of